No Data? No Problem: Synthesizing Security Graphs for Better Intrusion Detection: Ablation Study

 \section{Ablation Study}

-\PP{Alternative models to GraphGen.} In the heterogeneous graph generation module, we adopt the design of GraphGen, which encodes graphs as DFS code sequences and employs an LSTM for training and inference.
+\PP{Alternative models to GraphGen.} For heterogeneous graph structure generation, we adopt the design of GraphGen, which encodes graphs as DFS code sequences and employs an LSTM for training and inference.
 To validate the effectiveness of this design, we compare it with alternative models, including the widely used GraphRNN~\cite{you2018graphrnn}.
-In our experiments, we evaluate the graphs generated by GraphRNN and GraphGen using five MMD metrics.
-As shown in Figure \ref{fig:ablation}(a), the graphs generated by GraphGen consistently achieve significantly lower MMD scores across all five metrics, indicating substantially better fidelity compared to those generated by GraphRNN.
+In our experiments, we evaluate the graphs generated by GraphRNN and GraphGen using four MMD metrics.
+As shown in Figure \ref{fig:ablation}(a), the graphs generated by GraphGen consistently achieve lower MMD scores across all MMD metrics, indicating better fidelity compared to those generated by GraphRNN.
 These results demonstrate the effectiveness of using GraphGen for heterogeneous graph generation in \Sys.

 \PP{Masking strategies.} For text attribute generation, we employ two masking strategies to construct the training set, corresponding to two different input sequences during inference.
 To evaluate the effectiveness of the masking design, we perform ablation experiments by disabling one of the strategies and using only the other.
-Model performance is then evaluated using text quality metrics and semantic correctness.
-The experiments are conducted on the Trace dataset, with the number of training samples fixed at 20,000 for both the single-strategy and dual-strategy settings.
+Model performance is then evaluated using textual and semantic metrics.
+The experiments are conducted on the Clearscope-E5 dataset, with the number of training samples fixed at 20,000 for both the single-strategy and dual-strategy settings.
 In the results shown in Figure \ref{fig:ablation}(b), we observe that using only the Full Masking strategy yields better performance than using only the Part Masking strategy.
 This may be because the Part Masking strategy provides partial node names within the sequence, offering more cues for the LLM to leverage.
-As a result, a model trained solely with Part Masking performs poorly when tested on Full Masking sequences, which contain fewer clues and less information.
-In contrast, using both strategies together achieves better performance than either alone, as it exposes the model to a broader range of sequence types that may appear during inference.
+As a result, a model trained solely with Part Masking performs poorly when tested on Full Masking sequences, which contain fewer clues.
+In contrast, using both strategies together achieves better performance than either alone, as it exposes the model to a wider range of sequence types that may appear during inference.
 These results demonstrate the effectiveness of our proposed approach that combines both masking strategies.